Adventure of the Week: Wicklow Way

 When it comes to walking in Ireland, many people think of the West Coast, the series of peninsulae that reach out towards America in the South West of the Country.
-Here you will find many of Ireland’s most famous walks, but many people want to visit Dublin on their trip to Ireland, but it is just a bit too far away from these hiking trails to combine.
-What if there was a spectacular walking trail right on Dublin’s doorstep.
-Wouldn’t that be
+Here you will find many of Ireland's most famous walks, but many people want to visit Dublin on their trip to Ireland, but it is just a bit too far away from these hiking trails to combine.
+What if there was a spectacular walking trail right on Dublin's doorstep.
+Wouldn't that be nice?
+Well, guess what, it is time to check out the Wicklow Way.

 In a Nutshell: